- What constitutes a quorum in a PTC?

 Departments may create rules governing the casting of absentee ballots, but departments may not prohibit the casting of absentee ballots.
 Departments may not create rules governing absentee ballots that are less restrictive than those given below.

 At a minimum, absentee ballots must be delivered to either the department chair or the chair of the PTC no later than 5:00 p.m. on the business day before the PTC meeting is to take place.
 The absentee ballot must be delivered in a form (email, signed letter, hand-delivered ballot) that provides assurance that the ballot is genuine and is from an eligible voter.
 The PTC chair must be in possession of all absentee ballots at the beginning of the PTC meeting, and the PTC chair will announce the number of verified, relevant absentee ballots to be cast on a question at the beginning of the discussion of the affirmative motion.
 The PTC quorum consists of a combination of members, some who are present in-person and some who are present through having provided the committee chair with absentee ballots.
 The absentee ballots must specifically relate to a question before the PTC to be counted as part of the quorum.
-The identity of the voters casting absentee ballots will not be announced to the other PTC members.
 One area developed this procedure which provides clear directions:

 - Enclose only one (1) ballot and one (1) Vote Justification Form (voluntary) per action per person in a standard business envelope (aka #10 envelope).